 A series of works, actions and events that address local and global clean water issues through textile arts-related patterns and handwork traditions.

-"Quilting the Waterway" first began when I happened to notice crushed 'Magic Garden' dixie cups strewn in the grass at my son's soccer game.
+"Quilting the Waterway" first began when I happened to notice crushed "Magic Garden" dixie cups strewn in the grass at my son's soccer game.
 I bought more of the colorful cups and started folding and arranging them.
-Folding cups became my version of knitting - it was work I could bring with me anywhere.
+Folding cups became my version of knitting - handwork I could bring with me anywhere.
 I discovered that I could make amazing shapes and beautiful patterns with the cups.

-Around the same time, my daughter's math teacher sent home an article illustrating seventeen different types of symmetry mathematicians have identified in Oriental carpets.
+Not long after I picked up my first "Magic Garden" cups from the grass, my daughter's math teacher sent home an article illustrating seventeen different types of symmetry mathematicians have identified in Oriental carpets.
 I began using the folded dixie cup as the motif to explore the many various symmetries.

 I conceived of the cup as an emblem of clean water representing "the life-generating and nurturing powers of the universe...symbolized by the ancient chalice or grail..."**.
 Everywhere I looked, my attention was drawn to water issues around the world and in my immediate environment.

 "Quilting the Waterway" became a body of work that references handwork textile traditions historically done by women in private domestic space, work compatible, hence associated with care giving.
 I use this reference as a "conceptual overlay"*** for creating works of art in public open space to raise ideas about community and connectivity between people, water and places.

 * For more on the relationship between my Quilting the Waterway

 work and mathematics, click the link below to view an essay written by Gary Kennedy, Professor of Mathematics at Ohio State University, Mansfield for the exhibition In the Realm of Forms